pgtipping/Synthalyst/memory-bank/progress.md

 - Added a close button to the sidebar for better mobile usability
 - Made the top navigation bar sticky for better navigation on long pages
 - Ensured consistent spacing and alignment across all admin pages
+- Standardized all admin pages to use the `AdminLayout` component for consistent UI
+- Updated the main admin dashboard, blog, newsletter, monitoring, and feedback pages to use the `AdminLayout` component
+- Created an `AdminDashboardWrapper` client component to wrap server components with the `AdminLayout`
+- Ensured all admin pages have consistent authentication checks and loading states
+- Fixed navigation issues by ensuring the sidebar is present on all admin pages
+- Improved user experience with consistent layout and navigation across the entire admin section
+- Fixed build error in monitoring page by properly separating metadata from client components
+- Created a dedicated layout file for the monitoring page to handle metadata correctly
+- Updated the rate-limiter to use the latest LRUCache API (v10+)
+- Fixed build error related to LRUCache constructor by upgrading the package and updating the implementation
 - Implemented model optimization for Knowledge GPT and Learning Creator
 - Added multilingual support to both features
 - Created a model router service for dynamic model selection